CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

     ./template.sh run python --version
     ./template.sh run python -m a_project.main some_arg=some_value
     ```
-  These containers start with the entrypoint then run the command you specified.
+  These containers start with the entrypoint and then run the command you specified.
   By default, they are automatically removed after they exit.
   The not-so-nice syntax is due to `make` which is not really made to be used like this.